Russia begins major military exercise that West fears is cover for attacking Ukraine

 “They try to hit us with grenade launchers, shelling, small-arms fire,” said Maxim, a 26-year-old soldier on the front lines in a former industrial zone in Avdiivka.
 “It isn’t easy conditions, but it’s what we signed up for,” he told The Washington Post, declining to give his last name to protect his family’s privacy.

 Pannett reported from Sydney.
-Steve Hendrix in Avdiivka, Ukraine contributed to this article.
+Steve Hendrix in Avdiivka, Ukraine, Loveday Morris in Berlin and Robyn Dixon in Moscow contributed to this article.